akka/akka-http/docs/src/main/paradox/scala/http/client-side/client-transport.md

 ### Use HTTP(S) proxy with @scala[`Http().singleRequest`]@java[`Http.get(...).singleRequest`]

-To make use of an HTTP proxy when using the `singleRequest` API you simply need to configure the proxy and pass the apropriate settings object when calling the single request method.
+To make use of an HTTP proxy when using the `singleRequest` API you simply need to configure the proxy and pass the appropriate settings object when calling the single request method.

 Scala
 :  @@snip [HttpClientExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #https-proxy-example-single-request }